CreatorX64/this/README.md

 The _assets_ folder acts as a catch-all folder for any file/folder that's not a project, like the tree image shown in this README.md file.

-All the remaining four folders are designed to store files that are at different stages of learning and/or files for different purposes.
+The remaining four folders are designed to store files that are at different stages of learning and/or files for different purposes.
 This categorization makes it easy for me to pinpoint a resource/concept/code snippet that I need to remember in the least amount of time possible.

 Below you can see a table that summarizes the purpose of each subfolder in this repository: